-From Sensing&Control there is no request for future work at this moment.
+From Sensing&Control there is no request for future work at the end of the project, but further enhancements to the services might be foreseen related to new versions of the sensor platform.
 The service that use GPS and Activity are already explained in section 10.4.